ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Twin Snakes

-Your outgoing Physical Damage is increased by 10%.
+Your P-Potency for damage is increased by 10.

 ### Status: Valor

-Your next technique that does Physical Damage will do double damage.
+Your next technique that does Physical Damage will do double Initial Damage.
 After one instance of outgoing Physical Damage, you lose this status.

 ### Status: Vanish